epsilon537/boxlambda/docs/components_litedram.md

 - LiteDRAM is open-source, scoring good karma points.
 All the benefits of open-source apply: Full access to all code, access to the maintainers, many eyeballs, the option to make changes as you please, submit bug fixes, etc.
 - The LiteDRAM simulation model, the entire test SoC, in fact, runs nicely in Verilator.
 That's a must-have for me.
-- The LiteDRAM core, configured for BoxLambda, is 50% smaller than the equivalent MIG core: 3016 LUTs and 2530 registers vs. 5673 LUTs and 5060 registers.
+- The LiteDRAM core, configured for BoxLambda, is almost 50% smaller than the equivalent MIG core: 3036 LUTs and 2681 registers vs. 5673 LUTs and 5060 registers.

 ### Generating a LiteDRAM core